Make Qt and PyQt 4/5 official ups products

 I would like to request that larsoft officially support PyQt with each distribution of python that is released.
 Otherwise, it is just impossible to maintain the graphics tools by myself, and I can no longer support any visualization tools for any of these experiments.

-#2 Updated by Erica Snider about 1 year ago
+#2 Updated by Erica Snider over 1 year ago

 The SciSoft group does not have the tools to reliably build and test Qt or PyQt, which is why we have been reluctant to distribute even just Qt.
 We do, however, have access to a build of Qt that is known to work with Geant4 (and therefore is compatible with the rest of the LArSoft build) that we obtain from the DAQ group.
 This can in principle be made part of the LArSoft distribution.
 We will put the version we have up on cvmfs for testing.